Also known as:

 Education and training

-You can work as a builder’s labourer without any formal qualifications and get training on the job.
+It is possible to work as a builder’s labourer without any formal qualifications and get training on the job.
+However, entry into this occupation may be improved by obtaining a qualification in construction or a related area.

-Alternatively you can complete a traineeship.
-The builder’s labourer traineeship usually takes 12 months to complete and is available as a school-based traineeship.
+You can also undertake a traineeship in general construction (level 2).
+The traineeship usually takes 12 months to complete and is available as a school-based traineeship.

 Apprenticeships and traineeships